 The surname Aykermind it is derived from the elements "acker" meaning "field" or "agriculture."
-Thus the name was probably originally an occupational
+Thus the name was probably originally an

 name for a farmer.